celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 [View on KarmaGAP](https://gap.karmahq.xyz/project/sovereign-seas)

 **General Feedback:**
-- great that you added the Farcaster Frame.
+- great that you added the Farcaster miniapp.
 - Good UI update.
 - Good job making it more Stable.
 - like to have the dynamic swap for the voting.